saibotsivad/saibotsivad.github.io/article/svelte-cms-outline.md

 component to fire its own `change` event which is the now-updated `value` property.

-## Intro: Svelte+Bootstrap
+## Combine Svelte with Bootstrap

-With those pieces, I created a dozen or so core "form elements", which were built to be consistent with our UI guide.
+With those pieces, I created a dozen or so core "form field" components, which were built to be consistent with our UI guide.
 Since we are using Bootstrap I basically created a bunch of Svelte components that were all simple form-group Bootstrap elements.